EnderMandS/ORB_SLAM3/README.md

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 3.0.
 Tested with OpenCV 3.2.0 and 4.4.0**.

+You can run `./install_opencv.sh` to install the latest version of OpenCV.

 ## Eigen3
 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.